CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

     > This query will fail immediately since this property is not indexed.

-1. Return to the currently open **Visual Studio Code** editor containing your .NET Core project.
+1. Return to the currently open **Visual Studio Code** editor containing your Java project, and run your **Program** class again to create another document.

-1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Command Prompt** menu option.

-1. In the open terminal pane, enter and execute the following command:

-    ```sh
-    dotnet run
-    ```

-    > This command will build and execute the console project.

 1. Observe the results of the console project.